 cube.setMaterial(new BlinnPhongMaterial(engine));

-In the editor, you can easily set the properties of the mesh renderer.
+In the editor, you can conveniently configure properties of the mesh renderer.

 ---|---|